 Like the other options available, the Bank of America business line of credit offers annually renewable terms.
-Also, note that if you’re a Bank of America Preferred Rewards for Business member, you can qualify for interest rate discounts from 0.25% to 0.75%.
+Also, note that if you’re a Bank of America Preferred Rewards for Business member, you can qualify for interest rate discounts.

 With Capital One, there’s not a lot of information the lender discloses publicly.
 Credit lines start at $10,000, for instance, but there’s no maximum listed on the bank’s website.
 Also, the repayment terms can vary based on your situation.

-With OnDeck, lines of credit range from $6,000 to $100,000, with weekly payments of up to six months per draw — it’s worth considering for extremely short-term working capital needs.
-To qualify for a loan with the online lender, you need at least one year in business, a FICO credit score of 600 or higher, and $100,000 in annual revenue and a business bank account.
+With OnDeck, lines of credit range from $6,000 to $100,000, with weekly payments of up to twelve months, making it worth considering for short-term working capital needs.
+To qualify for a loan with this online lender, you need at least one year in business, a FICO credit score of 600 or higher, $100,000 in annual revenue and a business bank account.

 That said, OnDeck’s typical customers have three or more years in business, a FICO score of 650 or above, and $300,000 or more in annual revenue.
 Keep these figures in mind along with the minimums as you consider your chances of getting approved with favorable terms.

-A Fundbox line of credit can go as high as $100,000, which you can repay over 24 weeks.
+A Fundbox small business line of credit can go as high as $150,000, which you can repay over 12 or 24 weeks.
 To qualify for a loan with the online lender, you must:

 - Have at least two months of activity in a supported accounting software or three months of transactions in a business bank account.

-Business line of credit requirements can vary depending on where you look, but so can the terms of the financing option.
-If you’re looking for a line of credit with relaxed credit standards, you may end up paying for it in the form of higher interest and fees.
+Business line of credit requirements can vary depending on where you look, but so can the terms of the business financing option.
+If you’re a small business owner looking for a line of credit with relaxed credit standards, you may end up paying for it in the form of higher interest and fees.